 - 27.10 PROPERTIES LET OUTSIDE THE SCHEME The majority of available properties will be advertised through the website.
 However, there are circumstances where a property may be let outside of the scheme through a direct letting.
-Examples of this are, where: - Properties that have been advertised through the CBL scheme and there hasn't been any bids/suitable applicants - a Housing Provider has been requested to help the Council in their duty to accommodate statutorily homeless households - a Housing Provider has to temporarily decant (move) a tenant whilst major works are carried out at their current property - a property is required for use as supported accommodation by the Council - a Housing Provider is carrying out major refurbishment works leading to the demolition of property and a tenant has to be housed in alternative accommodation - High Level Supported accommodation, such as Extra Care Schemes - a Housing Provider carries out a Management Transfer - a request from MARAC or MAPPA in regard to a high risk victim or perpetrator - For reasons of good Housing Management practice. - Sensitive lets see section 25.14
+Examples of this are, where: - Properties that have been advertised through the CBL scheme and there hasn't been any bids/suitable applicants - a Housing Provider has been requested to help the Council in their duty to accommodate statutorily homeless households - a Housing Provider has to temporarily decant (move) a tenant whilst major works are carried out at their current property - a property is required for use as supported accommodation by the Council - a Housing Provider is carrying out major refurbishment works leading to the demolition of property and a tenant has to be housed in alternative accommodation - High Level Supported accommodation, such as Extra Care Schemes - a Housing Provider carries out a Management Transfer - For reasons of good Housing Management practice. - Sensitive lets see section 25.14